nemo0622/pokeemerald-expansion/README.md

 ## Future Development Plans

 MAJOR TODOS:
+- Integrate RavePossum's HGSS Battle UI and make it GBC style (all black & white)
+    - Doesn't use any white text, so white backgrounds with stark black borders should work okay!
 - Add new Emotes using Reakain's Emote spritesheet (so cute!)
     - Go through major story events and add relevant emotes
     - Also try to add them to other things (ex: crying Emote when DexNav Pokémon disappears)